Green algae, blue water add to fears over health of Southeast Asia's Mekong

 Advocates of hydropower argue that the fast-growing region needs electricity and dams with reservoirs are useful in controlling floods and storing water during droughts.

-How much of the changing Mekong is caused by climate change and how much by damming is at the center of a controversy surrounding hydropower development as Laos, backed by Thailand’s state electricity company, and now Vietnam’s state power company, moves ahead with plans to build nine new hydropower dams on the Mekong.
+How much of the changing Mekong is caused by climate change and how much by damming is at the centre of a controversy surrounding hydropower development as Laos, backed by Thailand’s state electricity company, and now Vietnam’s state power company, moves ahead with plans to build nine new hydropower dams on the Mekong.

 The first dam, the 1,285-megawatt Xayaburi Dam, began commercial operations in October.
 The second, the 260-MW Don Sahong near the Laos-Cambodia border, began supplying electricity this week.